jneidel/jneidel.com/content/misc/challenges/index.md

     > People are like balloons, with each interaction you can either let some air out of them, or blow them up a little.
 - [x] Week 24: No interrupting others.
 - [x] Week 25: No new information.
-Don't consume anything I havn't read or listed to before.
+Don't consume anything I haven't read or listed to before.
-- [ ] **Week 26**: Listen to my purpose.
+- [x] Week 26: Listen to my purpose.
 Consider the things that I am doing.
 Are they aligned with my compass (purpose) or are they not?
 What can I do about the ones that are not?
 How can I strengthen the ones that are?
-- [ ] Week 27: Leave work unfinished.
+- [x] Week 27: Leave work unfinished.
 Leave a task you want to continue later/tomorrow unfinished, so that you don't let it go and are drawn to it later.
+- [x] Week 28: Watch for signs of VAKOG.
+What are the conversation partners preferred communication channels?
+Listen for signals.
+Preparation for an upcoming NLP seminar.
+- [ ] **Week 29**: Continue with the Hemingway trick (Week 27).
+I want to
+dedicate some more attention to it after I only just learned how to apply it.
-- [ ] Week 28: Measure my awareness.
+- [ ] Week 30: Measure my awareness.
 Ask myself every 30m "How present are
 you on a scale of 1-10?"
-- [ ] Week 29: Pose a question to my unconscious in the evening, something that I want solved for my brain to work on overnight.
+- [ ] Week 31: Pose a question to my unconscious in the evening, something that I want solved for my brain to work on overnight.
-- [ ] Week 30: Write down 4x4 goals (4 biggest goals, 4 times each) followed by
+- [ ] Week 32: Write down 4x4 goals (4 biggest goals, 4 times each) followed by
     a visualization technique that sounds actually effective (not just a loose "just imagine it bro")
 <!-- - [ ] Week <++>: <++> -->